 CLEAN VERSION

+With Stakeholder Comments and Proposed Edits for 1/23 Meeting

 Final “Diverse Contracting Reporting Principles Policy” from Policy Manual Version 3.0:

 Each Program Administrator will report on its efforts to enable and provide increases in diverse contracting within the Program Administrators’ Energy Efficiency Portfolios.
 In addition to any standard diverse contractor reporting already undertaken by Program Administrators pursuant to Section 5-117 of the Public Utilities Act, and for electric utilities, as ordered by the Commission in the electric utility performance-based ratemaking dockets (ICC Docket Nos.
 22- 0063 and 22-0067), Program Administrators will report on a statewide set of metrics designed to provide insight into the policy objective of increasing opportunities for diverse contractors and Trade Allies to engage in Energy Efficiency and other policy objectives.
 The following metrics will be reported by diverse category, including but not limited to woman-owned, minority-owned, and veteran-owned businesses: